mjdarvishi/NLP/README.md

 # Documentation
 this code has 3 part

 * Getting data from wiki and caching them as json.
-This part is responsible for preparing data, for this part i have two class wiki_data_source.py that has some method for getting the list of medical and non medical titles and there is method for getting the page. also data_repository is responsible for saving the content in json file and read them from the json file.
+This part is responsible for preparing data, for this part i have two class wiki_data_source.py that has some method for getting the list of geographic and non geographic titles and there is method for getting the page. also data_repository is responsible for saving the content in json file and read them from the json file.

 * The main part of this assignment is text classifier. classifier_core.py is responsible for this part.
 In this file i prepare the content.
 And next from the prepared content feature will be extracted and convert the contents a matrix of token counts.
 Then use these matrix for classification, two aproach are used for this step  naive_bayes_classifier and logistic_regression_classifier.
 And finally calculate the accuracy for each aproach and also get the report from them.